-Hong Kong (CNN) — It's time to say goodbye to the Rooster and hello to the Year of the Dog.
+Hong Kong (CNN) — It's time to say goodbye to the Dog and hello to the Year of the Pig.

 This year's Lunar New Year, which marks the beginning of the 15-day Spring Festival in China, begins on February 5.
 It's the biggest holiday of the year for many Chinese -- and for some the only time they get enough leave from their jobs to travel home and see their loved ones.
 But along with the reunions come a lot of traditions and superstitions aimed at making sure the year ahead is lucky and prosperous.